2025 review and 2026 outlook: major transformations in digital technology and digital projects

 The 2026 guidelines also reflect a greater expectation of accountability.
 Digital decisions are perceived as binding, with organizational, human, and economic impacts.
 This awareness reinforces the need for discernment.

-Decisions will increasingly be guided by questions of meaning and consistency.
+Decisions will be increasingly guided by questions of meaning and consistency.
 Why this project?
 For whom?
 With what concrete effects?
 These questions, already present in 2025, will further structure choices in 2026.

-Increased maturity in project governance
+Greater maturity in project governance

 Conclusion